msan37/discordRadioBot/README.md

 YYYY-MM-DD HH:MM:SS INFO     discord.gateway Shard ID None has connected to Gateway (Session ID: blahblahblahblahblahblahblahblah).
 Logged in as A Discord Bot's Name
 ```
+## Local
+As long as you have Python installed on your computer, you should be able to simpylk download the bot.py file and run it.
+The file expects two environment variables which you can set before running the code.
+> [!CAUTION]
+> Setting the environment variables in the way shown below is not the "proper" way to handle sensitive information like a bot token.

+### Linux/macOS
+`STREAM_URL="yourStreamsURL" BOT_TOKEN="secret" python bot.py`
+### Windows
+`set STREAM_URL="yourStreamsURL" && set BOT_TOKEN="secret" && python bot.py
+`

 ---
 # Usage
 Let's see how to invite the bot to our server and what commands we can use.